Doctorate in Arts and Humanities

 They must meet the requirements mentioned in section 5.1.

-At any time during the course of the doctorate, the Academic Committee, for justified reasons and after hearing from the doctoral student, tutor and director, may modify the appointments and authorize the inclusion of a co-director.
+At any time during the doctoral program, the Academic Committee, for justified reasons and after consulting the doctoral candidate, tutor, and supervisor, may modify the appointments and authorize the inclusion of a co-supervisor.

 Supervisory Commitment Document

-The supervision functions of doctoral students will be established by means of a documentary commitment, signed by the vice-rector responsible for postgraduate matters, the doctoral student, his/her tutor and his/her director or co-directors.
-The commitment must be signed within the first three months of the assignment of a tutor and a director.
-The document must include the unconditional acceptance of the doctoral student and the director regarding the system of respective rights and duties provided for in the REODULL and in section 5.1 of this report.
-It will also include a conflict resolution procedure, and will consider the aspects related to intellectual or industrial property rights that may arise within the scope of the doctoral program.
+The doctoral student's supervisory duties will be established through a written commitment signed by the vice-rector responsible for postgraduate studies, the doctoral student, their tutor, and their supervisor or co-supervisors.
+The commitment must be signed within the first three months of the appointment of a tutor and supervisor.
+The document must include the unconditional acceptance by the doctoral student and supervisor of the respective rights and obligations set forth in the REODULL and in section 5.1 of this report.
+It will also include a dispute resolution procedure and address aspects related to intellectual or industrial property rights that may arise within the scope of the doctoral program.

-The commitment document, once signed by the participants, will be incorporated into the Document of Activities of the PhD student and filed in his/her file.
-The commitment document must conform to the established model.
+The commitment document, once signed by the participants, will be incorporated into the PhD student's Activity Document and filed in their file.
+The commitment document must conform to the established template.

 Conflict resolution procedure